 Though 2020 has had unprecedented and globally altering events, the idea of it being a massive awakening is over-dramatic.
 Simply because there are multiple major events within the first half of a single year does not automatically make it some upheaval of all that we know as humans.
 2020 is an eventful year, but still just a year.

-2020 has been an eventful year with threats of war and Kobe Bryant's death in January, fires raging across Australia in February, the COVID-19 pandemic really ramping up throughout the world in March, and the killing of George Floyd and subsequent rioting/tearing down of American monuments in May and June.
-Though the first half of the year was incredibly hectic and unprecedented (especially COVID-19 and the implications it has for the whole world heading into the future), 2020 is not some awakening that reworks the course of human civilization.
-There are other years within modern human history, specifically American history, that could be compared to the severity of 2020.
-1968 saw multiple political assassinations like those of Martin Luther King, Jr. and Robert F. Kennedy, horrible acts of racism and violence toward black bodies, and a raging war at the peak of its casualties in Vietnam.
+Between threats regarding the beginning of World War III and Kobe Bryant's death in January, fires raging across Australia in February, the rapidly increasing severity of the COVID-19 pandemic in March, and the killing of George Floyd and subsequent BLM protests in May and June, the year 2020 has been nothing short of eventful.
+The first half of 2020 alone proved to be hectic, unprecedented, and at times disheartening.
+Yet, despite these events and the implications they may have for the world in heading into the future, 2020 is not an awakening that reworks the course of human civilization as we know it.
+Specifically, there are countless years within modern history alone that proved just as turbulent; such a feeling of desperation was simply brought about by a variety of different events.
+For example, in looking at occurrences within American history that could possibly rival the severity of 2020, 1968 comes to mind for many— especially those who have lived through it.
+1968 was practically the embodiment of uncertainty and insecurity.
+Through multiple political assassinations like those of Martin Luther King, Jr. and Robert F. Kennedy, horrible acts of racism and violence toward black bodies, protests that ended in police brutality, and a raging war at the peak of its casualties in Vietnam, 1968 proved one of the most anxious and unpredictable years in American history.
+Moreover, such a reality contributes to general descriptions of the 1960s.
+According to one government report, issued in December 1969, “Whether one considers assassination, group violence or individual acts of violence, the decade of the 1960s was considerably more violent than the several decades preceding it and ranks among the most violent in our history.”
 Anyone in the thick of it back then might have claimed 1968 was the great "awakening" that would bend the course of time itself, yet, today, it is often easy to forget that 2020 has its fair share of predecessors.

-Though 2020 may be similar to other years in terms of eventfulness, the number of life-altering circumstances just within the first six months denotes an unprecedented shit in the global landscape, and COVID-19 as well as the protests against George Floyd's death are pivotal for the future.
-The idea of some sort of spiritual or political awakening occurring is understandable, and when considering the idea of "waking up" as living in the present moment and the world around us, 2020 seems to be the perfect year to "wake up" and pay attention to a changing and moving human dynamic.
+Though 2020 may be similar to other years in terms of eventfulness, the number of life-altering circumstances just within the first six months denotes an unprecedented shift in the global landscape; Moreover, the COVID-19 pandemic and protests regarding George Floyd's death will prove pivotal for the future and will change humanity.
+Not acknowledging the extreme importance and potential that these events have in changing the global landscape works to delegitimize them.
+The idea of some sort of spiritual or political awakening occurring is understandable, especially when considering the idea of "waking up" as living in the present moment and the world around us.
+Simply put, 2020 seems to be the perfect year to "wake up" and pay attention to a changing and moving human dynamic.
 Comprehending aspects of social and medical evolution never seen before could involve a sort of spiritual awareness and oneness in time, both with oneself and one another.

 [P1] 2020 is an unprecedented year full of world-altering events like COVID-19 and the death of George Floyd.
 [P2] Simply because 2020 is incredibly eventful, a spiritual or social awakening is not necessarily in store for the future.
 There are similarly tumultuous years in modern history (like 1968) that possess attributes akin to that of 2020.
 [P3] There is no awakening in 2020.